adejam/articles/loops.md

 Instead of writing out the same code over and over, loops allow computers to repeat a given block of code on its own.
 One way to give computers these instructions is with a ```for``` loop.

-The typical ```fo```r loop includes an iterator variable that usually appears in all three expressions.
+The typical ```for``` loop includes an iterator variable that usually appears in all three expressions.
 The iterator variable is initialized, checked against the stopping condition, and assigned a new value on each loop iteration.
 Iterator variables can have any name, but it’s best practice to use a descriptive variable name.

 A ```for``` loop contains three expressions separated by ```;``` inside the parentheses: